kqito/is-equal-type/README.md

 A module to deeply compare two values of an argument to evaluate if they are of the same type.

 ## Why use?
-- You can easily verify that the data you're getting from fetch API, for example, is really what you're expecting.
+- You can easily verify that the JSON data you're getting from fetch API, for example, is really what you're expecting.
 - By predefining the data you expect, you can clarify the specification like a document.

 ## Installation